 A few missing small features on the Mazda CX-30 keep it from scoring higher.

 Feature by feature, the 2021 Mazda CX-30 is priced somewhat higher than some of its rivals, and it simply doesn’t offer as much for the money.

-Base CX-30 2.5 S models cost $23,000 and include an 8.8-inch infotainment display, 16-inch wheels, and cloth upholstery.
-Apple CarPlay and Android Auto are not included across the model lineup.
+Base CX-30 2.5 S models cost $23,000 and include an 8.8-inch infotainment display with Apple CarPlay and Android Auto compatibility, 16-inch wheels, and cloth upholstery.

 Starting from an average score, the CX-30 gets a point above for its screen size but loses one for the lack of simple touchscreen control for the smartphone interface, which most of our staff finds kludgy.
 It’s a 5 for features.

 Our favorite would be the Select model, which starts at $25,000 and adds to the base model synthetic leather upholstery, rear climate vents, larger 18-inch wheels, and blind-spot monitors.